fredyouhanaie/espace-examples/barrier/README.md

 best to use a different `Tag` for each, perhaps something like `{Tag, Phase}`.

+## barrrier_1

+In contrast to the butterfly barrier above, we could let each process to `out` its _ready_ tuple, followed by waiting for `N-1` tuples from the other processes.
+This will result in `N x (N-1)` read operations, which is much higher than the `N x log2(N)` read operations of the butterfly barrier.

+However, it is being included here to demonstrate and assess the extent of the actual performance difference between the two methods.

 ## Build and test

 As with most Erlang projects, `rebar3` is used for building and